Brain tumours are created when cells in your brain grow in an abnormal and uncontrolled way.

 You might need to have some more tests to confirm if you have a brain tumour, and to find out what type you have.

-- Blood tests – these assess your general health and check for specific chemical markers in your blood.
+- Blood tests – to check for specific markers in your blood.

-- Magnetic resonance imaging (MRI) scan – this uses magnets and radio waves to produce images of the inside of your brain.
+- Magnetic resonance imaging (MRI) scan – this uses magnetic waves to produce images of the inside of your brain.

 - Computerised tomography (CT) scan – this uses X-rays to make a three-dimensional image of your brain.